cultuurnet/apidocs/projects/widgets/docs/introduction.md

 * [x] you want full control over every aspect of the integration
 * [x] special interactions with end users are needed (e.g. authentication)
 * [x] you have specific requirements related to SEO or analytics
+* [x] you also want to publish places in your agenda

 ## Inspiring examples